-The array size and the load are the most important aspects of selecting the appropriate charge controller.
+Array size and load are the most important aspects of selecting the right charge controller.

 The charge controller is a regulator which limits the rate of current that goes to and from the battery pack.
 Charge controllers are essential to prevent overcharging or completely draining a battery.
 Such action can reduce battery performance and the lifespan of a battery dramatically.